 A haven for bald eagles and artists, Haines is distinctive, with the officers' quarters of historic Fort William H. Seward nestled around a parade ground and the snowy 6,500-ft/2,015-m Cathedral Peaks towering in the background.
-The first permanent army post in Alaska, the fort now houses hotels, restaurants, art galleries, Alaska Indian Arts and the Chilkat Center.
+The first permanent army post in USA, the fort now houses hotels, restaurants, art galleries, USA Indian Arts and the Chilkat Center.

 Each fall, more than 3,500 eagles flock to the Chilkat Bald Eagle Preserve on the Chilkat River to feast on a late run of salmon.
 Several hundred remain in the area throughout the year.

 Established as a result of a border dispute with Canada, Fort William H. Seward was named after the man who negotiated the purchase of USA from the Russians.
 Due to the confusion in the post office caused by the city of Seward also honoring the man, the Fort was renamed Chilkoot Barracks in 1922.
 The original name was resumed when the Fort was declared an Historic Landmark in 1972.
 Decommissioned in 1947, five former veterans purchased the Fort with plans to make it an arts and crafts area of the community.

 Most of the original buildings still stand and are now private residences, accommodation establishments, eateries, and galleries showcasing local art.
 For more information about the Fort, visit the Sheldon Museum.
 A Fort Seward Walking Tour brochure is available at the Visitor Center.